Tutelo: 18th century

 In 1701, they were noted as living at the headwaters of the Yadkin River in North Carolina.
 After 1714, the Saponi and Tutelo, collectively known as a Nahyssan, resided at Junkatapurse around Fort Christanna in Brunswick County, Virginia, near the border with North Carolina.

 After the signing of the 1722 Treaty of Albany, the Iroquois ceased their attacks upon the Tutelo.
-In the 1730s, Tutelo people moved north to Shamokin, Pennsylvania, and sought the protection of the Oneida viceroy, Shickellamy.
+In the 1730s, Tutelo people moved north to Shamokin, Pennsylvania, and sought the protection of the Oneida viceroy, Shickellamy (had a Tutelo wife).
 After 1753, the Cayuga formally agreed to take in the Tutelo, who moved to the south side of Cayuga Lake and eastern Cayuga Inlet, near present-day Ithaca, New York.

 The Tutelo village of Coreorgonel was located near present-day Ithaca, New York and Buttermilk Falls State Park.
 There they lived under the protection of the Cayuga until Coreorgonel, along with many other Iroquois towns, was destroyed during the American Revolutionary War by the Sullivan Expedition of 1779.
 It was retaliation for British-Iroquois raids against the American rebels.

 The Tutelo went with the Iroquois to Canada, where the British offered land for resettlement at what became known as the Six Nations of the Grand River First Nation.
 In 1785, 75 Tutelos lived among 1,200 residents on the Six Nations reserve.
 They continued to live among the Cayuga and were eventually absorbed by them through intermarriage.
 The last known full-blooded Tutelo speaker, Nikonha or Waskiteng ("Old Mosquito") died in 1870 at the age of 105.
 He had given extensive linguistic material to the scholar Horatio Hale, who confirmed the Tutelo language as a Siouan language.
+His father's name was Onusowa, a Tutelo chief who established a village in New York state.
+Their village was attacked during the Sullivan Expedition, an American operation to destroy the pro-British elements of the Six Nations in New York.

 19th century

-Nikonha, or John Key (Tutelo, ca. 1765–1871), also called Gostango or Nastabon, from Canada, was the last recorded speaker of the Tutelo language.
+John Key, also known as Gostango (meaning "Below the Rock") and Nastabon ("One Step") survived Nikonha as the last recorded fluent speaker of the Tutelo language.
+He died on March 23, 1898, at 78 years old.
 Chief John Buck (Onondaga/Tutelo, ca. 1818–1893) was a Haudenosaunee firekeeper at the Oshweken Longhouse on the Six Nations Reserve in Ontario.
 He recounted Tutelo stories to American ethnologists John Napoleon Brinton Hewitt and Frank Speck.